 As more of the kids parents became able to contribute again we scaled back our support but continued helping to meet some of the school's running costs.
 In late 2014 we extended further help to upgrade the school’s infrastructure and make minor repairs following typhoon Ruby (known internally as Hagupit).

-We’re not currently providing regular help to the school but we are in regular contact and consider requests for additional help as they’re received.
+We’re not currently providing regular help to the school but we will consider any additional requests for help that are received.